getml/getml-community/README.md

 ## Key benefits for using getML

 One big key feature over other tools like [featuretools](https://www.featuretools.com/), [tsfresh](https://tsfresh.com/) and [prophet](https://facebook.github.io/prophet/) is the runtime performance.
-The own implementations of FastProp (short for fast propositionalization) of a propositionalization algorithm reaches improvements of about _60_ to _160_ times faster run times (see specifically [FastProp Benchmarks](https://github.com/getml/getml-demo/README.md#fastprop-benchmarks) within our notebooks).
+The own implementation of FastProp (short for fast propositionalization), a propositionalization algorithm, reaches improvements of about _60_ to _1000_ times faster run times (see specifically [FastProp Benchmarks](https://github.com/getml/getml-demo/README.md#fastprop-benchmarks) within our notebooks).
 This leads to faster iterations for data scientists, giving them more time to tweak variables to achieve even better results.

 FastProp is not only faster, but can also provide an increased accuracy.